 Belgium did not have to wait much longer for an opener, however, as Lukaku picked up the ball 25 yards from goal and curled powerfully beyond Andreas Isaksson.

 It was only thanks to a superb stop from the goalkeeper that Sweden did not find themselves 2-0 down, Isaksson getting down low to keep out Daniel Van Buyten's point-blank header from Mertens' deep cross.

 Any favour Mertens had gained with Wilmots from that delivery was almost extinguished moments later, the winger fortunate to stay on the pitch following a rash two-footed lunge.

 Perhaps spurred on by a sense of injustice, Sweden pressed forward at the end of the half - only for their final ball to be found wanting as Belgium defended resolutely.

-Sweden was unable to carry that momentum into the start of the second period as Kompany again just missed the target from a Mertens set piece.
+Sweden were unable to carry that momentum into the start of the second period as Kompany again just missed the target from a Mertens set-piece.

-Unwilling to give up, Erik Hamren's side saw off the danger before showing some attacking intent of its own.
+Unwilling to give up, Erik Hamren's side saw off the danger before showing some attacking intent of their own.

 Indeed, Thibaut Courtois' goal was under siege for long periods towards the end, Jimmy Durmaz hitting the woodwork with a vicious strike.